You'd think customer engagement wouldn't be all that difficult.

 Encourage mastery and expertise.
 Peel back the curtain a bit and let people connect with the brand and the company.
 It's the best way to build long-term trust.

-The common thread is relationships, not marketing
+The common thread is customer relationships, not marketing

 If there's a common thread to all of these engagement mistakes it's that brands aren't exactly treating people like people.